How to get started with Luminar 4

 Let’s start with the Essentials which is the sun-icon on the right side of your screen when you have activated Edit in the top right corner.
 The order of the sliders is already quite good so I would recommend you to start at the top and try every slider, starting with the Temperature and Tint which I used in my photo to correct the extreme color shift of the skyline.
 Unless you are using a night filter in front of your lens (learn more about this topic in the article How to get started with Filters in Landscape Photography), scenes like this tend towards warm colors due to the light pollution of the city.
 Shifting the color temperature back towards blue and purple usually solves this issue quite easily, especially when you are shooting your photos as RAW files.

 I don’t want to describe each slider here but if you have a question about a specific one feel free to ask in the comments below.
-Important to know is that this workflow is called non-destructive because you can undo these changes at every time without "destroying" your current result.
+Important to know is that this workflow is called non-destructive because you can undo these changes at any time without "destroying" your current result.
 Simply click the reset button in the top right of each section to reset the changes and try a different approach.
-By clicking on the Advanced Settings you get even more settings that you might want to try out.
+By clicking on Advanced Settings you get even more settings that you might want to try out.

 By changing just a few sliders the result looks so much better already.
 These sliders might be different for each photo so give it a try and use different settings to see what you like best.